frederik-kofoed-marqversen/adventofcode/year2025/README.md

 # Advent of Code 2025 Solutions

 This is the first year with only 12 problems.
-This year I used AoC as an excuse to get started with C++.
+I used this installment of AoC as an excuse to get started with C++.

 ## Structure